wakibia/booking.com/README.md

 ### Note

-You can use only one of the arguments in the following groups The website is subject to regular changed - It may fail.
+You can use only one of the arguments in the following groups The website is subject to regular changes - It may fail.
 If it fails start a new issue.
 I will respond soonest

 ## Example